makersacademy/rps-challenge/README.md

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

 <h1>Stories completed</h1>

+As a marketeer
+So that I can see my name ( not yet in lights)
+I would like to register my name before playing an online game